FUN AND ADVENTURE ALL ROLLED INTO ONE GIANT PARTY AT THE 19TH ANNUAL CHILDREN'S FESTIVAL NOV. 8 & 9

 Preferred parking is available in the on-site Town Center Garage, located along Six Pines Drive.
 Parking is $5 per vehicle for this and most performing arts events.
-Tickets for on-site parking can be purchased in advance at all Ticketmaster locations and The Pavilion Box Office.
+Tickets for on-site parking can be purchased in advance at all Ticketmaster locations and The Pavilion Box.
 Guests also may park in any of the five free parking lots on the southwest side of The Pavilion.
 The free, color-coded lots are connected to The Pavilion by corresponding pathways with signs leading across The Waterway.

+There’s so much excitement surrounding Children’s Festival, you won’t want to miss it.
 If you would like more information about The Pavilion, please visit www.woodlandscenter.org or look for The Pavilion on Facebook, Twitter, YouTube, Instagram, LinkedIn, Pinterest and Blogger.
 Or download The Pavilion's iOS app or Android app.

 # # #

-Celebrating its, 25th Season in 2014, The Cynthia Woods Mitchell Pavilion, presented by Huntsman, is part of The Center for the Performing Arts at The Woodlands, a nonprofit 501 (c)(3) organization that provides diverse, high-quality performing arts events for the entertainment and enrichment of a broad regional audience.
+Celebrating its 25th Season in 2014, The Cynthia Woods Mitchell Pavilion, presented by Huntsman, is part of The Center for the Performing Arts at The Woodlands, a nonprofit 501 (c)(3) organization that provides diverse, high-quality performing arts events for the entertainment and enrichment of a broad regional audience.
 Through numerous educational and community outreach programs, The Center is a catalyst for attracting new audiences to the performing arts and building strong ties between the arts and educational institutions.